-Here is a partial list of attributes that the “ideal” counseling psychology PhD applicant possesses.
+Below is a partial list of attributes that I look for in an “ideal” counseling psychology PhD applicant.
 Most of us are not ideal applicants (I wasn’t!), so I’m not expecting applicants for our PhD program to possess all of these lofty attributes.
 Rather, I list these attributes to give you an idea of what you can work towards to help you prepare a strong application.
 As we note on the UK Counseling Psychology PhD program page, we look at applications in a holistic way (e.g., a lower GPA can be offset by strong letters of recommendation), so don’t talk yourself out of applying just because you don’t align with these attributes.
 I seriously consider all applicants who express a genuine interest in working with me.

 - Strong writing ability and grasp of English grammar (as evidenced by a clear, concise writing style in your statement of purpose and CV)

 - Research Experience: I recommend doing a research assistantship in 2 research labs with at least 2 semesters in one of those labs.
 Your goal is to learn and practice the skills from different parts of the research cycle (i.e., conceptualization, literature review, design, IRB approval, recruitment, data collection, analysis, writing up findings in form of poster/presentation/paper).
 Ideally, you will have taken on more complex tasks and shown increasing autonomy (e.g., conducting your own study with the help of a mentor) that we expect of graduate students.
 Example: PSY 395/394 Research Assistantship with the HAMMER Lab